cisco/ChezScheme/IMPLEMENTATION.md

-At the point where the register allocator runs, a Scheme program has been simplified to a sequence of assignment forms and expression forms, where the latter are either value-producing and sit on the right-hand side of an assignment or they are effectful and sit by themselves.
+At the point where the register allocator runs, a Scheme program has been simplified to a sequence of assignment forms and expression forms, where the latter are either value-producing and sit on the right-hand side of an assignment or they have effects and sit by themselves.
 The register allocator sees the first assignment to a variable/register as the beginning of its live range and the last reference as the end of its live range.
 In some cases, an instruction